jsoffer/eilat/README.md

 javascript is disabled.
 Press **j** to scroll the page down, **k** to scroll up.

 Press **q**.
 The address bar should have turned blue: javascript is enabled now, for this tab only.
 Press **F5** to reload.
-It works now.
+It works in the bar.
 You can even keep pressing **q** to pause and resume the animation.

 Press **Ctrl-t** to create another new tab.
 Press **m**, **n** (if the web view is